TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 -   Deal with challenging situations during an interview

-## Group activity: starting your proposal
+## Group Activity: Starting Your Proposal

 By week 4, groups should have a solid specific research question with preliminary ideas of how they might address it in a research project.
 This is called the hypothesis and will be part of your grant application.
 Refer back to examples of proposals to see how it should be written.